NotShige/OnixClientFaq/README.md

 [Join the Onix Discord for support and the latest downloads for the client.](https://discord.gg/onixclient)

 ## Requirements:
-### Dependencies and prerequisited required to use this Client:
+### Dependencies and prerequisites required to use this Client:
 1. brain

 ## The most common questions: